SSWConsulting/SSW.People.Profiles/Anthony-Nguyen/Anthony-Nguyen.md

 *   Leading a team of up to 15 developers transforming a legacy client-server business guidance application into a cloud based solution.
 *   Leading delivery of an in-house developed web-based ERP system of a 500 seats contact center.
 *   Developed custom integrations for CRM, VOIP Recording, IVR and  IP PBX system
+*   Has advised many Fintech companies on thier applications and continues to be a highly respected consultant